What is espionage and foreign interference?

 The harm caused by hostile intelligence activity can undermine Australia’s national security and sovereignty.
 It can damage Australia’s international reputation and degrade our diplomatic and trade relations.
 Both espionage and foreign interference can inflict economic damage, degrade or compromise nationally vital assets and critical infrastructure, and threaten the safety of Australians.
 One of the most insidious features of both espionage and foreign interference is that even a small level of activity can have severe consequences which take years to be realised.

-What ASIO does to counter espionage, foreign interference and malicious insiders
+What ASIO does to counter espionage and foreign interference

 Understanding and degrading the espionage and foreign interference activities of our adversaries is among the most challenging types of intelligence work.
 Undetected espionage activity can have long-term implications, undermining our society and way of life and our independent sovereignty.
 ASIO works with all government agencies and the private sector to increase awareness of the threat and to implement effective mitigation strategies.
 ASIO also actively works across government to prevent malicious insiders.